I was in the middle of my regular SEO lead-generation routine when it finally happened.

 Pillar #1 – The Client’s Desired Result

 Your potential client might not even know what a “backlink” is.
-And why should he?
-He hires smart fellows like you to take care of that for him.
+And why should they?
+They hire experienced agencies and freelancers like you to take care of that for them.

-At this early stage of a stage in the buying cycle, you’re still figuring out if the client is someone who could genuinely benefit from your services.
+At this early stage in the buying cycle, you’re still figuring out if the client is someone who could genuinely benefit from your services.

 “Your main competitor (ABC Heating of Portland) has been ranking incredibly well in Google, likely bringing in 50-100 additional leads every month.
 I’d love to chat with you to see if we could strategise a way to replicate their success.”